How to Plan Your USMLE Step 1 Study Routine

 Check with the testing center for specific rescheduling policies, as fees and availability may vary.

-Now, you’re probably wondering when you’ll get your Step 1 results.
-Once the exam is over, your scores will be reported to the National Board of Medical Examiners (NBME) and available to you within four weeks.
-If you’ve taken your exam during the pandemic, NBME officials are working to speed up the process, so your results may arrive sooner than usual.
+Your Step 1 results are typically reported to the National Board of Medical Examiners (NBME) and are available within four weeks.
+If you’ve taken your exam during a busy testing period, NBME officials work to speed up the process, so your results may arrive sooner than usual.

 NBME will then send an official notification to whatever medical schools and residency programs you have registered with.
 In most cases, they will be able to view your scores within two days of NBME obtaining them.
-Be aware that it can take up to five business days for programs to officially receive scores in their systems, depending on their location.
+It can take up to five business days for programs to officially receive scores in their systems, depending on their location.

-It’s important to remember that even though you’ll get your results right away, you won’t be able to find out what score you got until after all medical schools have received it.
-So don’t start celebrating—or worrying—until all of the scores have been sent out!
+It’s important to remember that even though you’ll get your results promptly, you won’t know your official score until all medical schools have received it.

 Conclusion

-The best way to prepare for the exam is to study hard and get plenty of practice questions.
+The best way to prepare is to study hard and complete plenty of practice questions.
 It is also important to stay calm and focused during the exam.
-If you have any questions or concerns, be sure to speak with your mentor or instructor.
-Please take advantage of our QBank at CanadaQBank.
+If you have any questions or concerns, speak with your mentor or instructor.
+Take advantage of our QBank at CanadaQBank.

-USMLE Step 1 Good luck with your USMLE Step 1 exam!
+Good luck with your USMLE Step 1 exam in 2026!

 FAQs about USMLE Step 1